On the 10th day of lockdown, Madrid shaken by deaths

 Inside the city's vast IFEMA exhibition hall, the army has rapidly set up "the biggest hospital in Spain" - a field hospital with an intensive care unit which may eventually accommodate up to 5,500 patients and where ambulances can be seen going in and out.

-Just two kilometres down the road, red trucks carrying soldiers in protective suits can be seen driving into the Palacio de Hielo (Ice Palace) shopping centre, whose ice skating rink is being used to store dead bodies because the city's morgues are overwhelmed.
+Just 2km down the road, red trucks carrying soldiers in protective suits can be seen driving into the Palacio de Hielo (Ice Palace) shopping centre, whose ice skating rink is being used to store dead bodies because the city's morgues are overwhelmed.

 In front of a nearby building, several undertakers are cleaning their hands after unloading a body from their grey lorry.